ElementsProject/lightning/doc/lightningd-config.5.md

 configuration file (default: **$HOME/.lightning/testnet/config**).
 This can be changed: see *--conf* and *--lightning-dir*.

+Note that some configuration options, marked *dynamic*m can be changed at runtime: see lightning-setconfig(7).

 General configuration files are processed first, then network-specific ones, then command line options: later options override earlier ones except *addr* options and *log-level* with subsystems, which